GingerDev0/HW-Auto-Hacking-Software-Installation-Script/README.md

 - jQuery (loaded by the website, not bundled).

 ## Notes
-- The Discord webhook URL is hardcoded and Base64-encoded for security.
+- The Discord webhook URL is hardcoded and encrypted for security.
 - The script uses `localStorage` to store settings, skipped IPs, processed IPs, and sniffed IPs.
 - Ensure you have a cracker installed on Hacker Wars for brute-force hacking.
 - The script skips IPs with insufficient cracker strength or disk space errors, adding them to the skipped list.